 When you think of Rolex watches, there’s a few models that will instantly spring to mind.
-Whether that be the Daytona or the iconic Submariner, Rolex have a number of well known pieces that have become staples of the luxury watch market.
+The Rolex Daytona and the iconic Rolex Submariner being the two most people think about first.

 The Rolex Air King doesn’t quite reach the same heights of popularity despite having both a long and exciting history and embodying the same high quality and iconic design styles as those other Rolex ranges.

-To give it it’s moment in the spotlight, we’re going to take a detailed look at the Air King; tracing it all the way back to its roots, comparing it’s unique design styles and review it’s standing in the modern day watch market.
-Is it’s lack of notoriety against the most popular Rolex ranges justified or is the Air King in fact the Rolex everyone should be taking more notice of?
+Is the lack of notoriety against the most popular Rolex ranges justified or is the Air King in fact the Rolex everyone should be taking more notice of?

 - Rolex Air King History